fll-pigeons/gamechangers/docs/micropython.md

       * [CORE SET PROGRAMS](https://pybricks.github.io/ev3-micropython/index.html)
       * [EXPANSION SET PROGRAMS](https://pybricks.github.io/ev3-micropython/index.html)
   * [Pybricks](https://docs.pybricks.com/en/latest/index.html) (pybricks.com documentation)
-    *  not just for EV3 - Docs for [Lego Technics Power Up](https://racingbrick.com/lego-powered-up-summary/) - beta only! (this is not support for Lego's new [Mindstorms Robot Inventor](https://www.lego.com/en-us/aboutus/news/2020/june/lego-mindstorms-robot-inventor/) kit)
+    *  not just for EV3 - Docs for [Lego Technics Power Up](https://racingbrick.com/lego-powered-up-summary/) - beta only! (this is *not( support for Lego's new [Mindstorms Robot Inventor](https://www.lego.com/en-us/aboutus/news/2020/june/lego-mindstorms-robot-inventor/) kit, which is scheduled for release Aug 2020)

 # MicroPython Motor Commands:
    * [DriveBase class - Driving for a given distance or by an angle](https://docs.pybricks.com/en/latest/robotics.html) (uses two PIDs controllers: one to control the heading and one to control the traveled distance.)